microsoft/nn-Meter/docs/builder/backend.md

 Follow [OpenVINO Installation Guide](https://docs.openvinotoolkit.org/latest/installation_guides.html) to install openvino on your host.

-Because some tools for VPU use a different tensorflow and python version from nn_meter, so you need to provide seperate environments for the main tool and VPU.
+Since some tools for VPU use a different tensorflow and python version from nn_meter, you need to provide seperate environments for the main tool and VPU.
 We recommend to use [virtualenv](https://virtualenv.pypa.io/en/latest/).
 We use python3.6 as our test environment.

 ``` Bash
 virtualenv openvino_env